autoloadnextpost/auto-load-next-post/readme.txt

 = Demo Site =

 Want to see how it works?
-[Go to the demo site](https://demo.autoloadnextpost.com?utm_source=wp-plugin-repo&utm_medium=link&utm_campaign=demo-link) and view any single post.
+[Go to the demo site](https://demo.autoloadnextpost.com/?utm_source=wp-plugin-repo&utm_medium=link&utm_campaign=demo-link) and view any single post.
 Scroll down and see the plugin in action.

 = Increase Your PageViews Today =

-Intrigued? _I bet you are._ Once you try Auto Load Next Post, you pageviews will increase and you will not want to go back. **Guaranteed.**
+Intrigued? _I bet you are._ Once you try Auto Load Next Post, your pageviews will increase and you will not want to go back. **Guaranteed.**

 = Built with developers in mind =